smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _none_

 The port to listen on.
-If left blank, chainlink will randomly select a different port each time it boots.
+If left blank, the node randomly selects a different port each time it boots.
 It is highly recommended to set this to a static value to avoid network instability.

 #### P2P_PEER_ID